mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 ## Obtain a subscription

-To subscribe to GitLab through a GitLab Self Managed installation:
+To subscribe to GitLab through a GitLab self-managed installation:

-1. Go to the [Customers Portal](https://customers.gitlab.com/) and purchase a GitLab Self Managed plan.
+1. Go to the [Customers Portal](https://customers.gitlab.com/) and purchase a GitLab self-managed plan.
 1. After purchase, a license file is sent to the email address associated to the Customers Portal account, which must be [uploaded to your GitLab instance](../../user/admin_area/license.md#uploading-your-license).

 NOTE:
-If you're purchasing a subscription for an existing **Free** GitLab Self Managed instance, ensure you're purchasing enough seats to [cover your users](../../user/admin_area/index.md#administering-users).
+If you're purchasing a subscription for an existing **Free** GitLab self-managed instance, ensure you're purchasing enough seats to [cover your users](../../user/admin_area/index.md#administering-users).